mkirchner/hamt/README.md

 uses the *hash* of a key, interpreted as a sequence of bits, to detetermine the location of the leaf node in which to store the actual key and value.

+* Key ideas
+  * Rely on hash function for balancing (as opposed to RB/AVR etc trees)
+  * 32-ary internal nodes, wide fan-out
+  * enable shallower trees by increasing the uniformity of the key distribution
+* One of the potential drawbacks of tries is that they grow in depth linearly with the length of the input.
+At their core, they are a memory-efficient but not necessarily a search-efficient representation.
+Hash tries partially remedy that situation: they use a hash function to pre-process the value to be stored in the tree and use the bits of the hash to determine the location of a particular value in the tree.
+The number of bits used at every tree depth determines the fan out factor and the eventual depth of the tree.

 The implementation makes use of *array mapping*: instead of storing *n* pointers to children in each internal node, the parent node stores a bitmap that indicates which children are present and the actual node only allocates